TU-CSCI2322-FL25/p5-hotbox-of-meth/README.md

 # p5-hotbox-of-meth
 p5-hotbox-of-meth created by GitHub Classroom
 Hotbox of Meth!!
-By Canon, David, Jason, Garrett, and Svetlana
+By Canon, David Gerber, Jason, Garrett, and Svetlana